JaspreetSingh1805/folder/README.md

 # folder
-this is my temporary folder
+This is my translator project